-Footballers that may have dazzled on the a cold night in North London but crumble in the north Italian soccer pressure cookers of Milan and Turin because, perhaps as the Liverpool goal machine put it “it’s like living in a foreign country.”
+Footballers that may have dazzled on the a cold night in North London but crumble in the north Italian soccer pressure cookers of Milan and Turin because, perhaps as the Liverpool goal machine put it, “it’s like living in a foreign country.”

-10. Jay Bothroyd – Perugia – 2003-2005
+10. Jay Bothroyd – Perugia – 2003-05

 Whilst for many, the inclusion of Bothroyd in such a countdown is contentious to say the least, the former Coventry man should be granted some plaudits from his 2003 move to Serie A side Perugia.

 Worse still, Bothroyd faced regular and sustained racist abuse from fans week in week out.
 “Every time one of us touched the ball there were monkey chants,” the striker recalled.

 Ill advised England international he may be, but to face such prejudice and play on demands respect.